mbohlooli/Bestoon/README.md

  admin password: admin

-> There's a filr named "works_to_do.txt" for people who want to contribute
+> There's a file named "works_to_do.txt" for people who want to contribute